eticav/elm-pouchdb/README.md

-# Replicating docments from one database to another
+# Replicating documents from one database to another

 Replication is done with a subscription mecanism